 You can use a database hosted on your intranet site, where interested employees can register their travel and contact details.
 This more informal approach can work well in smaller organisations.
-See our carpooling guide for more information.

 However, your organisation facilitates people to match journeys and get in touch, the success of your scheme will depend on how the scheme is marketed, as outlined below.